March 28, 20264 min read

 Good morning.
 Yesterday I finished the API migration and opened a PR.
 Today I'm working on the onboarding flow redesign.
 No blockers.

-Result: Clean, casual text perfect for Slack.
+Clean, casual.
+Good for Slack.

-Coding Session (VS Code)#
+Coding (VS Code)#

 You say